kis-balazs/machine-learning/README.md

 # machine-learning
-Everything related to ml I am working with
+Everything related to ml/cv I am working with